crackitty/playground-01/README.md

 1. Added the **develop** branch here
 2. Added this from the **new-feature** branch I created based on the **develop** branch
 3. Added second feature here
+4. Created release branch in preparation for version 1.0